Lunar Trailblazer: Mission

 In addition, the spacecraft was to search for good locations for future lunar landings.

 Launch and mission outcome

 Like other SIMPLEx missions, Lunar Trailblazer was launched aboard a SpaceX Falcon 9 as a "rideshare" with another NASA or commercial mission.
 It was launched as a secondary payload on the IM-2 mission in February 2025 with a number of other payloads.
 Originally it was going to launch with IMAP in 2025, but NASA found a different rideshare opportunity since the spacecraft was scheduled to be completed in 2022.

 Soon after launch, NASA lost contact with the spacecraft.
 The mission was ended on July 31, 2025 after all attempts to contact the spacecraft were unsuccessful.
+A NASA review panel attributed the mission failure to a software error that resulted in a misorientation of the solar panels, compounded with erroneous on-board fault management actions.

 Orbit

-Lunar Trailblazer was to orbit the Moon in a 100 km polar orbit to study water on the Moon using its two scientific instruments.
+Lunar Trailblazer was to orbit the Moon in a 100 km polar orbit to study water on the Moon using its two scientific instruments..
+NASA's Lunar Trailblazer is currently lost in space, likely in a heliocentric (sun-orbiting) orbit.